Is Japanese Really Difficult to Learn? And Why?

 Variation in Sentence Endings

-In Japanese, sentence endings change to express the speaker’s emotion or stance.
-For instance, using phrases like “desu” or “masu” gives a polite and respectful impression.
-On the other hand, using “da” or “ne” creates a casual impression.
-Adding “ka?” or “nano?” can turn the same sentence into a question.
-The variation in sentence endings can convey anger, refinement, humor, and various effects.
-Understanding the nuances carried by these endings takes time and experiences.
+In Japanese, sentence endings change depending on the speaker’s tone or intent.
+For example, using endings like “desu” or “masu” gives off a polite vibe, while “da” or “ne” sounds more casual.
+Adding “ka?” or “nano?” can turn the sentence into a question.

 Reasons Japanese is Easy to Learn